Botanical Name: Peucedanum ostruthium, Imperatoria ostruthium.

 The Latin name of the genus Peucedanum means “bitter” and refers to the plant’s content of bitter substances.

 The German common name Meisterwurz is the origin of the English common name of the plant.
 The name masterwort stems from the belief that the plant belonged to the Master (God) and that it had the power to keep the devil, trolls, and witches at bay.

-In Germany, masterwort was considered to have a great healing power, and from the Bavarian Alps, it is known that the root was used for colic pain and the leaves were used as wraps placed on slow-healing wounds.
+In Germany, masterwort was considered to have great healing power, and from the Bavarian Alps, it is known that the root was used for colic pain and the leaves were used as wraps placed on slow-healing wounds.

 The abbess, artist, author and composer Hildegard of Bingen (1098-1179) seems to have regarded masterwort as one of the most significant universal remedies for high fevers.
 She stated in her writings that the crushed root should be soaked in vine overnight and the following day the mixture should be screened and more wine added.

 In other herbal medicinal books from the 1500s until the 1700s there can be found many praises for herb’s healing properties.
 It was considered a panacea of sorts, treatment for high fevers, as an expectorant and diuretic agent.
-It seems also to have been highly regarded as sweat-inducing and menstruation promoting agent.
+It also seems to have been highly regarded as sweat-inducing and menstruation promoting agent.

 Masterwort has also been used traditionally as a natural treatment for poisoning, kidney stones, sciatica, stomach cramps, flatulence and menstrual cramps.